Rad-hi/Temp_log_visualizer/turn_into_executable_project/README.md

 Getting an executable file from this on my linux machine (Pop!Os) wasn't easy, but I finally got it to work, and here's how:

 First of all, an executable file is an **environement independant** file that, in a system that doesn't have any project dependencies installed, **not even Python**, would run perfectly.
-In my case, anyone taking an executable file ***dist/Temp_viz*** and running it on a debian machine will "hopefully" get an app popping-up for them.
+In my case, anyone taking my executable file ***dist/Temp_viz*** and running it on a debian machine will "hopefully" get my app popping-up for them.

 Now, how to make my project (or any Python project into an executable)?